ctwiebe23/kera/README.md

 ```

 By default each member of the collection is joined with a newline, but you
-can alter this by providing a join string before the collection body:
+can alter this by providing a join string before the collection body that is
+surrounded by parenthesis:

 ```
 table: Record